shubhamzanwar/design-patterns/7-facade/README.md

-# Design Patterns: Facade Factory Pattern 🎭
+# Design Patterns: Facade Pattern 🎭

 The facade pattern is a structural design pattern, commonly used when there is some interaction with a complex external library or service.